CoolguyTC/Frontiers-Boss-Music-Replacer/README.md

 -By CoolguyTC

-Allows easy modification of boss music in Sonic Frontiers For any other sound/music check out Acrolo's guide Applicable tracks will start with **"bgm_boss"** or **"bgm_miniboss"**.
+Allows easy modification of boss music in Sonic Frontiers.
+Applicable tracks will start with **"bgm_boss"** or **"bgm_miniboss"**.
+For any other sound/music check out [Acrolo's guide](https://gamebanana.com/tuts/15462).

 <br/>

 **Build Instructions:**

-Clone the repository and open CMD in its location
+Clone the repository and open CMD in its location.<br/>
-Make sure you have Pyinstaller and run the command **"pyinstaller --onefile --icon=BossMusicReplacer.ico frontiers_boss_music_replacer.py"**
+Make sure you have Pyinstaller and run the command **"pyinstaller --onefile --icon=BossMusicReplacer.ico frontiers_boss_music_replacer.py"**<br/>
-Once done move the .exe from /dist to the base folder and you can delete the generated /build, /dist and .spec
+Once done move the .exe from /dist to the base folder and you can delete the generated /build, /dist and .spec<br/>

 <br/>